FTSE 100 opens up after global stocks hit record highs

 Read more: FTSE 100 stutters after touching 6,900 but Wall Street pushes on

-After four straight sessions of gains, the blue-chip bourse picked up 0.3 per cent to hit 6,877 points at the opening bell.
+After four straight sessions of gains, the blue-chip is hovering either side of zero, currently up 0.02 per cent at 6,857 points.

-The rally continued on the back of strong gains around the world as markets looked beyond the pandemic.
+An early rally in London began on the back of strong gains around the world as markets looked beyond the pandemic.

 Overnight, the Nikkei hit a three-decade high, as did the pan-Pacific MSCI, while Wall Street also closed at record levels despite chaos in the US.